TheJumpCloud/support/PowerShell/ModuleChangelog.md

 All available now directly from the Pwsh terminal!
 ```

-- New Function: Get-JCAssociation leverages the V2 associations endpoint to return the associations between a input object and any of it's possible JumpCloud objects associations.
+- New Function: Get-JCAssociation leverages the V2 associations endpoint to return the associations between an input object and any of it's possible JumpCloud objects associations.
 See [How To Use The Associations Functions](https://github.com/TheJumpCloud/support/wiki/How-To-Use-The-Associations-Functions) for more information.

 ## Improvements